 As part of the exhibition at Craft and our Craft Contemporary Festival, a photographic series of the artists working with the fragments will be presented as part of the Franklin Street Frames Project, Metro Tunnel Creative Program.

 About the Metro Tunnel Project’s archaeological digs

-Non-significant items are being shared with artists to tranform into new craft objects.
-All items shared with artists are from the period of time post European settlement.
+Non-significant items are being shared with artists to transform into new craft objects.
+All items shared with artists are from the period of time post-European settlement.
 Find out more about the archaeological dig here.

 Presented in collaboration with

 The Metro Tunnel Creative Program curates artworks and events to enhance Melbourne city life alongside the construction of the Metro Tunnel.